MohamedEZ-zaalyouy/E-Commerce_Django/README.md

 ## 10 -Django E Commerce Automatically Creating Slug for Category and Product

 ## 11 -Django E Commerce Dynamic Slider in homepage

+## 12 -Django E Commerce products with images on homepage